JimmyDuong00/docs.ottertech/content/04 OtterThoughts/Embracing Minimalism to Own More in Life.md

   - otterthoughts
   - philosophy
 ---
-I know, while the title may seem like an oxymoron but hear me out.

 Embracing minimalism has allowed me to take more control of my life.
-I'll highlight some benefits and maybe by the end you can also embrace this movement on how you define your minimalism.
+In theory you can summarize the mindset in a single sentence:

+"Get rid of unnecessary things to free up 'space' for things you care about."

+Space in this sentence is the physical as well as the mental.

+### Physical Space

+### Mental Space

 ## Minimalism Definition
 First off, while there are many different interpretations on minimalism, I would like to define what minimalism means to me.

+I'll highlight some benefits that I found and I hope you can also apply some concepts from this movement to improve your life.